axeiira/axeiira/README.md

 # Hi there 👋

-Welcome, I do some web development, machine learning, and a little bit of embedded systems.
+Welcome, I do some web development, machine learning, and a little bit of IoT.

 ## 🛠️ Current Projects